-Vulnerability Management, SIEMs, and SOARs …oh my!
+Vulnerability Management, SIEM, and SOAR

 If you’ve been in the general security space for any length of time, you’re likely familiar with the terms SIEM and SOAR and the problems they can alleviate.
 Here’s a quick refresher from our friends at Gartner:

 - SIEM: Security Information & Event Management.
 Tools that support threat detection, compliance and security incident management through the collection and analysis (both near real time and historical) of security events, as well as a wide variety of other event and contextual data sources.
 (Gartner)

 - SOAR: Security Orchestration, Automation, & Response.
 Refers to technologies that enable organizations to collect inputs monitored by the security operations team.
 SOAR tools allow an organization to define incident analysis and response procedures in a digital workflow format.
 (Gartner)